alfille/eMission/README.md

 ![Layout](/images/GeneralLayout1.png)
 To make navigating easy, __eMission__ uses a consistent [screen layout](/help/GeneralLayout.md)

-All choices can be made by clicking a button, or swiping (phone) and doubleclicking (laptop)
+All choices can be made by clicking a button, or swiping (phone) or doubleclicking (laptop)

 ## Choosing a patient